 Obviously, the more people you have in one area, the more at risk you are.
 In order to solve this problem Disney World is going to limit attendance in its theme parks when they first reopen.
 Shanghai Disneyland only allows 30% of its normal capacity for instance and Walt Disney World will likely follow something similar.

 Temperature screening is going to be mandatory for guests and Cast Members alike when entering the parks.
 This has already been confirmed for Disney Springs.
-Cast Members will have touch-less readers and guests over a certain temperature threshold will not be given entrance.
+Cast Members will have touch-less readers and guests with a temperature over 100.4 degrees will not be given entrance.

 Increased Sanitization/Wiping Down